-Initially, nothing changes as the amount of child support that parent is required to pay can only be modified by court ordered.
+Initially, nothing changes as the amount of child support that parent is required to pay can only change if it is modified by court ordered.

-So long as the parent’s paycheck includes enough income to withold the child support in full, then that amount is withheld and paid through the AG’s office.
+So long as the parent’s paycheck includes enough income to withhold the child support in full, then that spouse’s employer will withhold the required amount and send it to the AG’s office.

 But in this case the parent can seek a modification of the child support order with the court.

-In order to get a court order modifying the child support amount, the parent will have to show a substantial change in circumstances or that the amount he or she should pay under the child support guidelines as applied to current income is at least $100 less than the prior order.
+In order to get a court order modifying the child support amount, the parent must show a substantial and material change in circumstances or that the amount he or she should pay under the child support guidelines as applied to current income is at least $100 less than the prior order.

 When the parent paying support files for a modification, the parent receiving support will receive notice of the motion and have an opportunity to challenge that modification.